D'Addario (manufacturer)

-Today, the company conducts business worldwide, with offices on four continents including locations in Brooklyn, New York; Houston, Texas; Sun Valley, California; Newcastle upon Tyme, England; France, Germany, Australia and China.
+Today, the company conducts business worldwide, with offices on four continents including locations in Brooklyn, New York; Houston, Texas; Sun Valley, California; Newcastle upon Tyne, England; France, Germany, Australia and China.

-D’Addario manufactures 95 percent of its products in the United States, distributes to 120 countries, and serves more than 3,300 retailers and all major e-commerce sites.
-Alongside its own products, D’Addario also produces OEM wire and strings for other musical instrument companies.
+D'Addario manufactures 95 percent of its products in the United States, distributes to 120 countries, and serves more than 3,300 retailers and all major e-commerce sites.
+Alongside its own products, D'Addario also produces OEM wire and strings for other musical instrument companies.

-The D’Addario Foundation, the company’s philanthropic arm established in 1979.
-The foundation works to identify, fund, and partner with grassroots, community-based organizations that significantly improve outcomes for historically marginalized and impoverished children through immersive music education.
+The D'Addario Foundation, the company’s philanthropic arm, was established in 1979.
+The foundation works to identify, fund, and partner with grassroots, community-based organizations that improve outcomes for historically marginalized and impoverished children through immersive music education.

 History

 Early years

 The Abruzzo region in Italy was an agricultural and sheep herding region in the 1600s, and many shepherds there produced strings made from sheep and hog intestines that were used on instruments such as guitars, violins, lutes, and harps.
-The D’Addario (phonetically pronounced /dəˈdɛɹio/ in American English or /dadˈdaɾio/ in Italian) family's connection to string making can be traced back to the 1600s.
+The D'Addario (phonetically pronounced /dəˈdɛɹio/ in American English or /dadˈdaɾio/ in Italian) family's connection to string making can be traced back to the 1600s.

-The D’Addario family perfected their craft in Salle for two centuries until an earthquake destroyed their entire town in 1905.
-It was then that the D’Addario family emigrated to Astoria in Queens, New York to continue the family business.
-In the company's earliest days, Charles D’Addario imported strings his father made from Salle.
+The D’Addario family perfected their craft in Salle for two centuries before an earthquake destroyed their entire town in 1905.
+It was then that the D'Addario family emigrated to Astoria in Queens, New York to continue the family business.
+In the company's earliest days, Charles D'Addario imported strings his father made from Salle.
 Later, he opened a shop out of his garage in Astoria where he began to produce and sell his own gut strings locally.
-He established C. D’Addario & Co. in the early years of The Great Depression.
-His son, John D’Addario Sr., grew up learning the trade from his father and ultimately became a partner of C. D’Addario & Son in the 1930s.
+He established C. D'Addario & Co. in the early years of The Great Depression.
+His son, John D'Addario Sr., grew up learning the trade from his father and ultimately became a partner of C. D'Addario & Son in the 1930s.
 The company then transitioned from producing gut strings to steel and nylon core strings.
 Nylon strings adapted a nylon microfilament created by chemical company DuPont to be used in toothbrushes and brooms.
 John Sr. realized this material would be perfect for nylon harp and classical guitar strings.

-C. D’Addario & Son
+C. D'Addario & Son

-In the 1940s and 1950s, C. D’Addario & Son continued to perfect its nylon strings.
-At this time, the company mainly was producing strings for violins; however, as the rock and roll community grew John D’Addario Sr. saw the opportunity to expand the company's product offerings.
+In the 1940s and 1950s, C. D'Addario & Son continued to perfect its nylon strings.
+At this time, the company mainly was producing strings for violins; however, as the rock and roll community grew John D'Addario Sr. saw the opportunity to expand the company's product offerings.
 In the 1960s, John Sr. established Archaic Musical String Manufacturing Co., through which he produced the first electric guitar strings to have nickel-plated steel alloy.
 He supplied strings to instrument makers as original equipment and to private-label accounts.
-John Sr. then merged C. D’Addario & Son with Archaic Musical String Manufacturing Co. to form Darco Music Strings.
+John Sr. then merged C. D'Addario & Son with Archaic Musical String Manufacturing Co. to form Darco Music Strings.